-CODE DESCRIPTION MEANING / Present (AM) Present \ Present (PM) Present В Educated off site (NOT Dual registration) Approved Education Activity С Other Authorised Circumstances (not covered by another appropriate code/description) Authorised absence D Dual registration (i.e. present at another school or PRU) Not counted in possible attendances Е Excluded (no alternative provision made) Authorised absence G Family holiday (NOT agreed or days in excess of agreement) Unauthorised absence I Illness (NOT medical or dental etc. appointments) Authorised absence J Interview Approved Education Activity L Late (before registers closed) Present М Medical/Dental appointments Authorised absence Ν No reason yet provided for absence Unauthorised absence 0 Other unauthorised absence (not covered by other codes or descriptions) Unauthorised absence Р Approved sporting activity Approved Education Activity R Day set aside exclusively for religious observance Authorised absence S Study leave Authorised absence T Traveller absence Authorised absence U Late and arrived after the registers closed Unauthorised absence V Educational visit or trip Approved Education Activity W Work experience (not work based training) Approved Education Activity X Un-timetabled sessions for non-compulsory school age pupils / Not attending in circumstances relating to coronavirus (COVID- 19) Not counted in possible attendances Y Where the school site, or part of it, is closed due to unavoidable cause; or the transport provided by the school or local authority for pupils (who do not live with walking distance) is not available; or where a local or national emergency has resulted in widespread disruption to travel which has prevented the pupil from attending school; or a pupil is detained in custody for less than four months.
-Not counted in possible attendances Z Pupil not yet on roll Not counted in possible attendances School closed to all pupils Not counted in possible attendances
+CODE DESCRIPTION MEANING / Present (AM) Present \ Present (PM) Present В Educated off site (NOT Dual registration) Approved Education Activity С Other Authorised Circumstances (not covered by another appropriate code/description) Authorised absence D Dual registration (i.e. present at another school or PRU) Not counted in possible attendances Е Excluded (no alternative provision made) Authorised absence G Family holiday (NOT agreed or days in excess of agreement) Unauthorised absence Н Family holiday agreed Authorised absence I Illness (NOT medical or dental etc. appointments) Authorised absence J Interview Approved Education Activity L Late (before registers closed) Present М Medical/Dental appointments Authorised absence N No reason yet provided for absence Unauthorised absence 0 Other unauthorised absence (not covered by other codes or descriptions) Unauthorised absence Р Approved sporting activity Approved Education Activity R Day set aside exclusively for religious observance Authorised absence S Study leave Authorised absence T Gypsy, Roma and Traveller absence Authorised absence U Late and arrived after the registers closed Unauthorised absence ٧ Educational visit or trip Approved Education Activity W Work experience (not work based training) Approved Education Activity X Un-timetabled sessions for non-compulsory school age Not counted in possible attendances Y Unable to attend due to exceptional circumstances e.g. where the school site, or part of it, is closed due to unavoidable cause; or the transport provided by the school or local authority for students (who do not live with walking distance) is not available; or where a local or national emergency has resulted in widespread disruption to travel which has prevented the pupil from attending school; or a pupil is detained in custody for less than four months.
+Not counted in possible attendances Z Pupil not yet on roll Not counted in possible attendances School closed to all students Not counted in possible attendances